portellam/libvirt-hooks/README.md

   - The installer will place all project script files in `/usr/local/bin/`.

 ### Current Features
-References are either links to technical documentation or original sources.

 #### 1. `cfscpu`
 - Set CPU thread priority in CPU scheduler.
 - [Source](#6)